 Figure 8 The principle of the Throttle Switches.
+The switch acts as a programmable OR between any set of inputs and one output.

 The Throttle ORs group throttle lines belonging to the same partition elements.
 They are identical to the Throttle Switches in all aspects except that they OR 32 inputs and have only one output.